-The $2.04 Billion Ticket: Inside the Largest Lottery Jackpot in History
+The $2.04 Billion Powerball: Largest Jackpot Ever

 The numbers were 10, 33, 41, 47, 56, with a Powerball of 10.
 On a single ticket sold at Joe's Service Center, a gas station in Altadena, California, those six numbers were worth $2.04 billion — the largest lottery jackpot in recorded history.
 The draw was originally scheduled for November 7, 2022, but was delayed by nearly ten hours because one participating lottery jurisdiction needed more time to process its sales and verify its data.
 The result was finally announced in the early hours of November 8.